 If you need a new car, you may consider leasing one rather than making an outright purchase.
 It can mean lower monthly payments and lower down payments compared to buying.

-When leasing a car with bad credit, however, you might face a few obstacles, like higher interest rates.
+However, when leasing a car with bad credit, you might face some obstacles, like higher interest rates.
 Luckily, there are ways to get around them so that you can successfully lease a car that fits your needs.